digitalrebar/doc/install.rst

 Step 3.
 Deploy infrastructure containers
 ----------------------------------------

-From the Compose directory, run ``docker-compose up -d`` to start the process.
-The first time is slower because you have to pull the images.
+From the ``compose`` directory, run ``docker-compose up -d`` to start the process.

+** FIRST INSTALL? ** The first install is slow because you have to pull the images, do this interactively using ``docker-compose pull``.
+Once the images are local there is minimal network interaction.

 You can monitor the progress in several ways: